 In our laboratory, we seek to elucidate the mechanisms underlying the actions of genetic polymorphisms that modulate the risk of disease, especially Alzheimer’s disease (AD).
 Our goal is to translate these findings into novel approaches to prevent or treat human disease.
 We are primarily focused on AD genetics because genetic risk factors drive the majority of AD risk.
 Also, since genetic variants modulate AD risk, then by definition, drugs that act similarly will also modulate AD risk.
 Hence, we interpret the pathways identified by genetics as validated drug targets.

 Our experimental approach begins by noting that high throughput genome wide association studies have identified a series of single nucleotide polymorphisms (SNP)s that are robustly associated with AD risk.
 Hence our goal is to perform molecular genetic studies to identify the mechanisms of action underlying these SNPs.
-The primary actions of these SNPs, or their co-inherited proxy SNPs, is to (i) alter amino acid sequence, (ii) alter gene expression or (iii) alter mRNA splicing.
-For each of the AD-associated SNPs, we are working through this process.
+The primary actions of these SNPs, or their co-inherited proxy SNPs, are to (i) alter amino acid sequence, (ii) alter gene expression or (iii) alter mRNA splicing.
+For each of the AD-associated SNPs, we are working through the process of determining the molecular impact of the SNP.
 For example, a CD33 SNP has been associated with AD risk.
 We found that this SNP acts through a co-inherited proxy SNP to modulate the splicing efficiency of the second exon in CD33.
-The allele that protects from AD risk acts to reduce the inclusion of exon 2.
+The allele that protects from AD risk reduces the inclusion of exon 2.
 The CD33 isoform lacking exon 2 is predicted to produce a non-functional CD33.
 Hence, our findings suggest that CD33 inhibition will protect from AD risk.
 We are currently pursuing this hypothesis at multiple levels, including the study of CD33 inhibitors.